TrellixVulnTeam/hither_U4DF/doc/howto_compute_resource_on_linode.md

-# How to set up a hither compute resource using on linode
+# How to set up a hither compute resource using linode

 ## Step 1: create a linode account and log in

 See [linode.com](https://www.linode.com/)

-## Step 2: Create a new Linode
+## Step 2: Create a new Linode and log in

 From the linode dashboard, create a new Linode (Linux server)